Learn about the ins and outs of solarizing your home in MA, and discover the ReVision Energy difference.

 Many municipalities in Massachusetts are engaged in Community Choice Aggregation, a means of replacing National Grid or Eversource as a buyer and producer of electricity in order to offer residents lower-cost options for their energy needs.
-There are often cost-tiered options available within this structure, to derive your electricity supply completely or substantially from renewable sources, rather than only at the state’s legal minimum.
-While offering great potential for savings and the opportunity to support clean energy projects, aggregation is not the most reliable or sustainable solution to the issues it addresses.
-Aggregated rate reductions are locked in for only three years at a time, and are likely to increase as aggregation becomes more widely adopted.
-In terms of not only long-term, guaranteed cost savings but also positive climate impact, there’s no match for generating your own power and contributing clean energy to the grid for decades!
+There are often cost-tiered options available within this structure, so that your electricity supply can come from mostly renewable sources.
+While this is a great opportunity to support clean energy projects, aggregation is not the most reliable or sustainable solution.
+Aggregated rate reductions are only locked in for three years at a time, and are likely to increase as aggregation becomes more widely adopted.
+For long-term, guaranteed cost savings and positive climate impact, nothing beats generating your own power and contributing clean energy to the grid for decades.

-When our Solar Design Specialists illustrate your return on investment, they’ll base calculation of your utility rate today and in 25 years on what you currently pay for electricity.
+When our Solar Design Specialists calculate your return on investment, they’ll base numbers on what you currently pay for electricity.
 So, if your city or town has implemented aggregation, the community-choice tier you’ve opted into will be reflected.
-Your solar project’s payback period may appear significantly longer than it would if calculated with a pre-aggregation utility rate, but it’s important to keep in mind the short term of guarantee on what you pay now: more than likely, your rate in 25 years—and therefore your total solar savings—will far exceed what we are able to represent.
+Your solar project’s payback period may appear longer than it would if calculated with a pre-aggregation utility rate but keep in mind that your rate in 25 years—and therefore your total solar savings—will far exceed what we are able to represent.

-Folks going solar in Massachusetts have a few options, but the most popular is a grid-tied solar electric array that ensures reliable backup power from the utility grid when there is insufficient sun available to power your home, such as at night and on cloudy days.
-Most of the systems we design will meet close to 100% of a home’s needs throughout a given year: in the summer, you will tend to produce more power than you need, earning credit for use in the winter, when you will likely need more power than you produce.
-At the end of the year, you should be at or close to zero credits in the solar bank, a situation we call ‘net zero’ (not to be confused with ‘off-grid,’ which means not using the utility grid at all!).
+Folks going solar in Massachusetts have a few options, but the most popular is a grid-tied solar electric array that ensures reliable backup power from the utility grid when there is insufficient sun available to power your home, such as at night and on stormy days.
+Most of the systems we design will meet close to 100% of a home’s needs throughout the year; in the summer, you will produce more power than you need, earning credit for use in the winter, when you will likely need more power than you produce.

-While we're on the topic of winter, our climate may be cold, but cold is actually good for solar panels.
-In the brisk but sunny fall and spring, solar panels in Massachusetts will produce a disproportionately high amount of power, helping to make up for lower power generation in the winter due to solar panels being covered in snow.
+Speaking of winter - did you know solar panels are actually more efficient in colder temperatures, making Massachusetts a great spot year-round for solar production?
+In the brisk but sunny fall and spring, solar panels in Massachusetts will produce a disproportionately high amount of power, helping to make up for lower power generation in the winter due to shorter days.

-ReVision Energy is a mission-driven, employee-owned solar company, that separates itself from other solar energy providers via our 20 years of experience in the industry, our high-quality workmanship, attention to detail, and our friendly nature.
+ReVision Energy is a mission-driven, employee-owned solar company.
+We pride ourselves in our 20 years of experience in the industry, our high-quality workmanship, attention to detail, and our friendly nature.

-We are an employee owed company, B-corporation, and spend money not just on building our business, but on being socially and politically active in the communities where we work.
-In addition to investing in a solar system which lowers your grid energy use and helps the environment, you would also be supporting a company whose business model is founded upon the principles and values of putting people and the environment before profit.
+We are an employee-owned company, Certified B Corp with a mission to make life better by building a just and equitable future.
+In addition to investing in a solar system which lowers your utility bills and helps the environment, you will also be supporting a company whose business model is founded upon the principles and values of putting people and the environment before profit.